UCL/ucl_software_carpentry/installation/install.md

 #### Package manager ####

-Resent versions of Ubuntu (12.10 and 13.04) pack resent versions of all needed packages.
-You should ensure that the following packages are installed.
+Recent versions of Ubuntu (12.10 and 13.04) pack mostly up to date versions of all needed packages.
+You should ensure that the following packages are installed:

-python-numpy
+*  python-numpy
-python-scipy
+*  python-scipy
-python-nose
+*  python-nose
-python-matplotlib
+*  python-matplotlib
-ipython
+*  ipython
-ipython-notebook
+*  ipython-notebook

 Older distributions may have outdated versions of specific packages.
-Other linux distributions most likely also package the needed python packages but they may also be outdated.
+Other linux distributions most likely also contain the needed python packages but they may also be outdated.

 #### Enthought Canopy ####